krzychb/OnlineHumidifier/A3-HTTP/readme.md

 ![Sample GET URL](pictures/information-to-extract-from-html.png)

 I believe you got an idea what regular expressions are about.
 To go a little more into details I recommend checking [this nice interactive tutorial](http://regexone.com/).
 You will be able to enter your own regular expressions and instantly check how they work.
-Do not wait, check it out â€“ learning regular expression using this tutorial is fun!
+Do not wait, check it out – learning regular expression using this tutorial is fun!

 That is all you need to get HTTP binding to work for you.
 Please see below complete [default.items](openhab/default.items) configuration file.